ClusterCockpit/cc-doc/content/en/docs/webinterface/views/job.md

 |Red|Warning|Metric value below configured warning threshold|Job performance impacted with high probability - Inspection recommended|
 |Dark Grey|Error|Metric value extremely above maximum configured threshold|Inspection required - Metric spikes in affected metrics can lead to errorneous average values|

-{{< alert >}} *Specific to the job view*: In the job view, the footprint component also allows for 1:1 rendering of HTML code, saved within the jobs' meta data secton of the database.
+{{< alert >}} *Specific to the job view*: In the job view, the footprint component also allows for 1:1 rendering of HTML code, saved within the jobs' meta data section of the database.
 This is intended for administrative messages towards the user who created the job, e.g. for displaying warning, hints, or contact information. {{< /alert >}}

 #### Examples